Find out how businesses can work with project managers to tackle their goals.

 Indeed, companies such as Google – where projects like "build driverless car" are the definition of complicated and high risk – may have hundreds of project managers on their payroll.

 Demand for project managers is increasing.
-According to the Project Management Institute, the five industries with the highest projected growth are management and professional services, manufacturing, finance and insurance, information services and publishing, and construction.
+According to the Project Management Institute, the five industries with the highest projected growth are construction, management and professional services, manufacturing, finance and insurance, information services and publishing, and manufacturing.

 Project management for small business